vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 370 Francis X. Clooney
 tataḥ snānārtham āsanam ānīya gandhādibhir abhyarcya bhagavantaṁ praṇamya anujñāpya, pāduke pradāya, tatropaviṣṭe mālyabhūṣaṇavastrāṇi apanīya, viṣvaksenāya datvā, snānaśāṭikāṁ pradāya, He brings forward a seat for the bath.
 He worships with scent, etc., and offers obeisance to the Lord.
 He asks permission.
 He offers sandals, and when He is seated there, he removes the garlands, adornments and cloths.
-He gives them to Viṣvaksena and offers the bathing costume. arghya-pādya-ācamanīya-pādapīṭha-pradāna-danta-kāṣṭha-jihvānirlehana gaṇd˙ūṣa-mukhaprakṣālana-ācamana-ādarśapradarśana-hastaprakṣālana mukhavāsa-tāmbūla-tailābhyaṇga-udvartana-āmalaka-toya-kaṇkata-plota deha-śodhana-śāṭikā-pradāna-haridrālepana-prakṣālana-vastra-uttarīya yajñopavītapradāna-pādyācamana-pavitrapradāna-gandha-puṣpa-dhūpa dīpa-ācamana-nr̥ttagītavādyādi-sarvamaṇgala-saṁyukta-abhiṣeka-nīrājana ācamana-dehaśodhana-plotavastra-uttarīya-yajñopavīta-ācamana-kūrca prasāraṇa-sahasradhāra-abhiṣeka-nīrājana-ācamana-deha-śodhana-plota vastra-uttarīya-yajñopavīta-ācamanāni dadyāt.
+He gives them to Viṣvaksena and offers the bathing costume. arghya-pādya-ācamanīya-pādapīṭha-pradāna-danta-kāṣṭha-jihvānirlehana gaṇḍūṣa-mukhaprakṣālana-ācamana-ādarśapradarśana-hastaprakṣālana mukhavāsa-tāmbūla-tailābhyaṇga-udvartana-āmalaka-toya-kaṇkata-plota deha-śodhana-śāṭikā-pradāna-haridrālepana-prakṣālana-vastra-uttarīya yajñopavītapradāna-pādyācamana-pavitrapradāna-gandha-puṣpa-dhūpa dīpa-ācamana-nr̥ttagītavādyādi-sarvamaṇgala-saṁyukta-abhiṣeka-nīrājana ācamana-dehaśodhana-plotavastra-uttarīya-yajñopavīta-ācamana-kūrca prasāraṇa-sahasradhāra-abhiṣeka-nīrājana-ācamana-deha-śodhana-plota vastra-uttarīya-yajñopavīta-ācamanāni dadyāt.
 (43)
 Then let him give all of the following: guest-water, foot-washing-water, water for sipping, the offering of the footstool, toothbrush, tongue-scraper, the washing of the mouth with a handful of water, water for sipping, the showing of a mirror, water for washing hands, mouth-freshener, betel, massage with sesame oil, extra gooseberry water, comb, the giving of the cloth and saffron for cleaning the body, the applying of turmeric, washing, the giving of lower garment, upper garment and sacrificial thread, purification by foot-washing-water and water for sipping, scent, flowers, incense, flame, water for sipping, dance, song, instrumental music, etc.,44 the anointing linked with all that is auspicious, worship with flame, the sipping of water, the cloth for purifying the body, the lower garment, the upper garment and sacrificial thread, water for sipping, the strewing of a handful of grass, the sprinkling by a thousand streams, worship with flame, the water for sipping, the cloth for purifying of the body, the lower garment, the upper garment and sacrificial thread, and water for sipping. tato ’laṁkāra-āsanam abhyarcya praṇamya anujñāpya, pāduke pradāya, Then he venerates the seat for adornment and offers obeisance.
 He asks permission and presents the sandals. tatropaviṣṭe pūrvavat snānīyavarjam arghyapādyācamanīyaśuddhodakāni mantreṇa kalpayitvā bhagavate gandha-puṣpa-pāda-saṁmardana-vastra uttarīya-bhūṣaṇa-upavīta-arghya-pādya-ācamanīyāni datvā, sarva parivārāṇāṁ snānavastrādibhūṣaṇāntaṁ datvā, gandhādīn devānantaraṁ sarvaparivārāṇāṁ pratyekaṁ pradāya,